dwyl/phoenix-uk-postcode-finder-example/README.md

 started is to update our `application.ex` file.

 Open the `application.ex`.
 You should see something that resembles this...
-(I have removed the comments to make it more concise but it should look about the same)
+(I have removed the comments for the tutorial to make it more concise but it should look about the same)
 ```ex
 defmodule StoreFinder.Application do
   use Application